How to start a business on a budget

 Alternatively, you can look around for cheaper options, as long as you don’t compromise the quality of your products or the supply chain in producing them.

-Choose a free accounting software
+Choose the right accounting software

 If you need an extra hand, we can help you find an accountant to work with.
 Or, if you’re already working with one, you can invite them to Bokio.